 - Do not test your cat by making them walk around.

-- Do not put your face close to them if they are panicked.
+- Do not put your face too close if they are panicked.

 - Do not delay urgent care because you hope it is “just stress.”